eclipse-velocitas/cli/README.md

 ```
 USAGE
-  $ velocitas exec COMPONENT REF [ARGS...] [-v]
+  $ velocitas exec COMPONENT...
+REF...
+[ARGS......] [-v]

 ARGUMENTS
-  COMPONENT  The component which provides the program
+  COMPONENT...
+The component which provides the program
-  REF        Reference to the ID of the program to execute
+  REF...
+Reference to the ID of the program to execute
-  ARGS...
+  ARGS......
 Args for the executed program.
-All arguments and flags provided after the ref are forwarded to the invoked
+All arguments and flags provided after the ref are forwarded to the
-             program.
+                invoked program.

 FLAGS
   -v, --verbose  Enable verbose logging.
 The flag may be provided before or in between the 2 positional arguments of